grosilho/mRKC/README.md

 ### Visualization

 For visualization of the results, several Matlab scripts are provided in the `matlab` folder.
-To produce output with the appropriate format use the `-matlab true` argument.
+To produce output with the appropriate format use either the `-matlab true` or `-bin true` arguments.